Explainable Bayesian deep learning through input-skip Latent Binary Bayesian Neural Networks: Experiments

 The neural network methods were initiated with 2 hidden layers, each having 50 hidden nodes, resulting in 5'580 weights in the full network.
 All covariates will be min-max scaled such that the largest value is equal to 1 and the smallest is equal to 0.
 We used 512 samples for training and 57 for testing the network after training.

 The metrics related to the accuracy and the number of used weights are found in Table \ref{tab:WBCAcc}, and an example of a typical ISaB model is presented in Figure \ref{fig:WBCExample}.
-From Table \ref{tab:WBCAcc} we see that all methods have high accuracies for both full and sparse networks, with our proposed method slightly lower.
+From Table \ref{tab:WBCAcc} we see that all methods have high accuracies for both full and sparse networks.
 We also see that the linear methods use about the same number of weights as our methods (again demonstrating our method's ability to prune away the vast majority of irrelevant covariates).
 Similar results were achieved in \citet{hubin2021flexible} and \citet{hubin2023fractional}, where a Bayesian generalized nonlinear model and Bayesian fractional polynomial model only learned linear terms.
 This underscores that the true structure might indeed be linear.
 The frequentist network uses roughly twice the number of weights, but still only linear connections.
-On average the accuracies of the frequentist and Bayesian linear models are slightly higher, yet upper bounds are exactly the same for all the approaches.
+We note that the Laplace-SpaM method is using quite a lot more weights, partially due to not pruning the last layer.
 The results on calibration are in Table \ref{tab:WBCCalibration}.
-Here we see that our proposed method does better than the frequentist baseline, with both lower ECE and NLL.
-It is also better than the linear models for the respective inference types (FLOW, LRT).
+Here we see that our proposed method does better than the frequentist baseline, with both lower ECE and NLL, but worse than the other sparsification baselines.
+From Table \ref{tab:WBCAUC}, we see that all methods have nearly perfect ROC AUC scores, with IS-ANN-L1 performing the best.

-\subsubsection{Abalone dataset}
+\subsubsection{Abalone Dataset}

-This dataset presents a regression task, with the objective being to accurately predict the number of rings an abalone possesses, as this serves as an indicator of its age.
+This dataset presents a regression task, with the objective being to accurately predict the number of rings an abalone possesses, as this can serve as an indicator of its age.
 The data can be accessed from \citet{nash1995abalone}.
 For this problem, the neural network-based approaches have 2 hidden layers, each containing 200 nodes, giving 43'809 weights in the full model.
 The data will be partitioned into a training set with 3'759 observations, and a test set with 418 observations.